3012-NOC

 The role of nurses is expanding as governments consider ways to control increasing health-care costs.
 One approach is offering basic care through a mixed team that consists of doctors and other health professionals.
 Nurses would work alongside doctors and provide patient care in situations where a doctor's skills are not required.
 These workers are called nurse practitioners, which is a new, self-directed role for nurses.

 The number of registered nurses working in residential/complex care is expected to decrease due to cost pressures and the current shortage of registered nurses.
 There is also a trend towards providing assisted living rather than intermediate care facilities.
 This will further reduce the employment opportunities for registered nurses in complex care.
-As a result, several health-care authorities are now introducing LPNs into home care nursing.
+As a result, several health-care authorities are now introducing licensed practical nurses (LPNs) into home care nursing.

 Resources